 This is at one of those sites with three phase open delta power.
 Needless to say, the transformer is toast, perhaps the entire transmitter too.
-This will be another fun transmitter scrapping project.
+This will be another fun transmitter-scrapping project.
 I was thinking about this; over the last five years, I have scrapped at least ten to fifteen old tube transmitters.
 The old tube types are going away fast, as are those that can still work on them.

 It seems the power company has some work to do.
 The other leg measures 28 volts to ground, which to me means the Neutral has been lost somewhere.
 Fortunately, the transmitter was running on 240, which looks normal on the voltmeter.
-Everything in the rack; the remote control, exciter, STL, etc has been damaged or destroyed.
+Everything in the rack; the remote control, exciter, STL, etc have been damaged or destroyed.

-Then of course, there is this:
+Then, of course, there is this:

 That is the power and phone line in those trees, as it leaves the road and travels approximately 1,700 feet through the woods.
 It is a private line and the utility will not do any work until the trees are cleared away.
 In all fairness to the current owners, who have owned the station for not quite a year, this situation has been like this for a long time.

 I alluded to this in an earlier post: Open Delta three phase service.
-Some transmitter sites are fairly remote and three phase power is not available.
-Occasionally, with lower powered radio stations, this is acceptable because those transmitters can be configured to run on single phase power.
-However, almost any transmitter above five kilowatts or so will require three phase power.
+Some transmitter sites are fairly remote and three-phase power is not available.
+Occasionally, with lower-powered radio stations, this is acceptable because those transmitters can be configured to run on single-phase power.
+However, almost any transmitter above five kilowatts or so will require three-phase power.
 This is the case at the WQBJ transmitter site in Palatine Bridge, NY.
-The site is located in the middle of farm land and only has single phase service.
-The nearest three phase service is several miles away and the utility company wants several hundred thousand dollars to upgrade the line.
+The site is located in the middle of farmland and only has single-phase service.
+The nearest three-phase service is several miles away and the utility company wants several hundred thousand dollars to upgrade the line.

-The station is a class B FM with a six bay full wave spaced antenna.
-Even so, the TPO is 17 KW, which makes some type of three phase service a requirement.
+The station is a class B FM with a six-bay full wave-spaced antenna.
+Even so, the TPO is 17 KW, which makes some type of three-phase service a requirement.